angular/protractor/docs/style-guide.md

 ## Video

-Carmen and Andres gave a talk about this styleguide at [AngularConnect](http://angularconnect.com/) in London.
+Carmen and Andres gave a talk about this style guide at [AngularConnect](http://angularconnect.com/) in London.
 Here's the video in case you want to watch it.